-After years of middling progress, artificial intelligence innovation has rapidly become the hot topic in technology.
+After years of middling progress, artificial intelligence innovation has rapidly become a hot topic in technology.
 This is due largely to the data revolution over the last two decades and the need for new systems that learn and adapt.

 Computer vision is the growing field of study that is enabling computers to replicate human vision.
 Falling under the general umbrella of artificial intelligence, the computer vision process involves image acquiring, analysing, and extracting information from visual sources.
 This information is then processed to allow the computer to translate the visual content into data which is turned into computer-readable language.
 It has applications ranging from virtual and augmented reality and security to medical imagery.